 In other words, if you can be honest about how hard it is sometimes to follow Christ, then your claims about Jesus might have the same experiential credibility.

 Above all, remember that the Lord loves both you and those to whom you talk more than you could ever conceive.

 Pastor, it doesn’t all rest on you.
 Conversion doesn’t all rest on you.
 Growth doesn’t all rest on you.
 Holding up the moral integrity of the church against the attacks of a post-Christian culture that wants it to recant and apologize for its belief in the gospel doesn’t all rest on you.

 You can confess boldly the truth about Jesus, love authentically in the way of Jesus, and walk faithfully in this path each day as a humble minister.

 “He has told you, O man, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?”
 (Micah 6:8)

-As you engage a post-Christian culture for Christ, do so as you rest in God for your energy, effectiveness, and eloquence.
+As you engage, do so as you rest in the Lord for your energy, effectiveness, and eloquence.

 Editor’s Note: This post was updated on August 21, 2020 for accuracy and comprehensiveness.